perez-eduardo/Quantum-Computing-LLM/Docs/model_investigation_report.md

 10. **HPC accelerates testing.** 480 tests in 5.8 min vs ~280 min on CPU.

-11. **Backend classes exist.** Retriever, QuantumInference, Pipeline ready to use.
+11. **Backend classes exist.** Retriever, BaseLLM, QuantumInference, GroqInference ready to use.

 12. **Flask + Jinja is simpler than React.** Single Python file, no npm/node needed.